 Book cover of Nature in Psychotherapy: Theoretical, Methodological, and Practical Foundations.
 Ed.
 Eric Pfeifer.

-The two-volume edition on nature in psychotherapy and arts therapies, edited by Eric Pfeifer, includes theoretical as well as practical approaches to this topic.
+This two-volume edition on nature in psychotherapy and arts therapies, edited by Eric Pfeifer, includes theoretical as well as practical approaches to the topic.
 An interdisciplinary and cross-school approach is evident in the selection of the different essays.
 Structured by individual topic areas, the publication includes exemplary presentations of a wide variety of environmentally-related therapies made by renowned researchers and practitioners from Germany and other countries.

 The first volume explores the following topics, with essays in German and English: